 Blog / Other

-3D Secure doesn’t have to be a conversion killer
+3D Secure does not have to be a conversion killer

 3D Secure has gained a reputation as a "conversion killer", yet there are ways to implement 3DS dynamically so that they can balance the risk of liability shift and conversion.

-3D Secure doesn’t have to be a conversion killer
+3D Secure does not have to be a conversion killer

-3D Secure (3DS) is a controversial security protocol designed to authenticate online card-not-present transactions.
+3D Secure (3DS) is a security protocol designed to authenticate online card-not-present transactions.

-Even customers used to it will likely not remember their password and many will have to reset it to complete a purchase - read more about this here.
+Even customers used to it will likely not remember their password and many will have to reset it to complete a purchase.

 Authentication methods also vary between regions and issuers: 3DS generally requires cardholders to enter a static password for authenticating an online card payment but some issuers require dynamic passwords or even physical card readers.
 While it is becoming more reliable on desktop browsers, 3DS is still unreliable across mobile devices, especially for in-app purchases, and Ravelin therefore recommends that their clients turn off 3DS entirely on mobile devices.